flux-framework/flux-core/doc/man1/flux-broker.rst

 .. program:: flux broker

-flux-broker(1) is a distributed message broker daemon that provides communications services within a Flux instance.
+:program:`flux broker` is a distributed message broker daemon that provides communications services within a Flux instance.
 It may be launched as a parallel program under Flux or other resource managers that support PMI.